 Despite stricter rules on reserve ratios in banks by financial regulators across the world, with the extent of these highly leveraged short-term trades in stock markets reaching record levels over 10 years since the height of the 2008 global financial crash, and also taking into consideration the extent of the debt overhang in the derivatives world market (over $700 trillion), it is clear that the perfect conditions for a re-run of the bursting of the financial bubble are in place already.
 The financial-capitalist model is always susceptible to collapsing in on itself, as it nearly did in 2008.
 Lord Mervyn King, former governor of the Bank of England, said in February 2018 as published on 7/2/2018: “Debt in the private sector relative to GDP is higher now than it was in 2007, and of course public debt is even higher still.”
 (Source: This is Money – 7.2.2018).
 In an increasingly interconnected world with a financial system whose trajectory of progress survives on a positive spiral of monetary value forever spiralling upwards, it can just as easily spiral dramatically downwards at an accelerated speed with a financial collapse and run-on-the-banks, as happened in Argentina.
 This time, however, the speed with which this collapse may happen because of the extent of the implosion could be terrifying.
 America’s twin towers of debt (it’s current account and fiscal balance) would implode the American economy.

-The stark reality is that the global economy – based upon confidence in a banking system which underwrites interconnected investment decisions based upon short-term speculation – creates value into perpetuity (which bears no relation to underlying environmental wealth/health) which is the sum of the total of the trillions of value held in property, shares, dividends and pension investments which in turn derive their value from the leeching of value from exploitative investments such as mining, trade and investment incomes from developments across the world, and the money markets which make money out of money including a continuous recycling of debt into newer and newer repackaged financial assets.
-Measures undertaken by central banks to boost reserve-ratios after the 2008 world financial crash were combined with regular and sustained injections of quantitative-easing (printing of money) by central-banks across the world’s major economies, so as to keep the world economy ticking-over.
-Radical measures such as 20 to 25% equity to assets on balance sheets and similarly high buffers for margin (or capital allocation) on repos and derivatives may have slowed down the world economy to the point of paralysis.
+The stark reality is that the global economy – based upon confidence in a banking system which underwrites interconnected investment decisions based upon short-term speculation – creates value into perpetuity (which bears no relation to underlying environmental wealth/health) which is the sum of the total of the trillions of value held in property, shares, dividends and pension investments which in turn derive their value from the leeching of value from exploitative investments such as mining, trade and investment incomes from developments across the world and the money markets which make money out of money via speculation including a continuous recycling of debt into newer and newer repackaged financial assets.
+After the world financial crash of 2008, measures were undertaken by central banks to boost reserve-ratios, and were combined with regular and sustained injections of quantitative-easing (credit created by central-banks as new central-bank reserves) by central-banks across the world’s major economies, so as to keep the world economy afloat.
+During the period in the immediate aftermath of the 2008 financial crash, short-term radical measures such as 20 to 25% equity to assets on balance sheets and similarly high buffers for margin (or capital allocation) on repos and derivatives arguably slowed down the world economy in the short-to-medium term.
 Such is the inherent nature of financial capitalism as it is now structured that it cannot proceed with such radical measures in place holding it back.
 The whims of the marketplace – all of which are susceptible to a financial crash if the wheels of economic progress became suddenly halted to such an extent that it abruptly switched off the money flow to banks and so caused a banking crisis – in the long run is a hostage to fortune.
 Compared to the financial crash of 1929, a financial meltdown would be much more swifter and harsher now because the pyramids of bank-generated numbers upon numbers which the economic might of nations, corporations, financial institutions and individuals directly and indirectly props up is much larger in scale now than it was back then.
 And it would be precisely those economies deeply reliant upon investments abroad, inward investment coming from overseas and capital engaged in non-productive investment such as speculation in land, property and currencies, and predatory purchasing of mortgage, debt, and pension policies, which would have the furthest to fall down, as the financial bubble abruptly burst.
 With the threat of international capital flow suddenly drying-up in response to a financial crash, and so, accelerating the momentum of an economic downturn, Britain would be in a particularly vulnerable position, being as it is more dependent on investment incomes and ‘invisibles’ from capital investment abroad than probably any other economy in the world.

 In the event of the American financial system totally collapsing, the already indebted local, state and national governments would default on their bonds, have no income to continue operating, and close down.
 There would be massive unemployment and civil unrest.
 As well as Britain, New-Zealand, Australia and Japan would also be very badly affected, being as they are so inter-connected with the US economy.
-As the largest creditor nation in the world, with most of Japan’s foreign reserves held in American dollars because of its long-term policy of purchasing dollars to prevent the continued strengthening of the yen against the dollar, Japan will have only ended up in accumulating what will soon be worthless dollars.
-Its considerable investments in the US will become worthless.
+As the largest creditor nation in the world, with most of Japan’s foreign reserves held in American dollars because of its long-term policy of purchasing dollars to prevent the continued strengthening of the yen against the dollar, Japan will have only ended up in accumulating what would be on the occasion of financial collapse worthless dollars.
+Its considerable investments in the US will become relatively worth much less.
 This will have a devastating effect on the Japanese banking system, already heavily indebted.
-The collapse of international trade and the fall of the dollar will have major recuperations to the Japanese export-oriented economy, causing a major depression in Japan.
+The collapse of international trade and the fall of the dollar could have major recuperations to the Japanese export-oriented economy, causing a major depression in Japan.

 China’s interdependence within the global economy in being effectively the principal export processing zone in the world is conversely creating with the economic upsurge of the Chinese economy it’s growing consumer market which may be served by it’s own productive base, so creating the basis of a growing economic independence from the world economy.
 However, the extent of China’s manufacturing export sector is such that China’s economic growth is obviously sensitive to the state of the world economy, as any national economy is.
 Furthermore, there is some speculation that China has been extending credit to companies with the least ability to pay them back, rendering China at risk to a debt crisis.

-However, in terms of the stock exchanges of countries of the North, the panoply of financial gambling instruments across the global financial market playing field combine into a cacophony of white noise that is the melee of the financial markets – a tangled web of market signals across the world moving forward as the sweeping tide of collective force that is the capitalist economy.
-However, with the extent of the amount of financial dealing by financial market actors being conducted in such a way that is effectively holding the rest of us like hostages to fortune, the totality of the capitalist economy as a whole can be caricatured rather like the Titanic, with the iceberg of huge financial meltdown never in sight through the mists generated from the continuous melee of the market, with the cacophony of noise of the financial markets the sum of the successes and failures in the marketplace at any one time akin to a whirlwind that takes off with its own momentum.
+However, with the extent of the amount of financial dealing by financial market actors being conducted in such a way that is effectively holding the rest of us like hostages to fortune, we can view the sum of the successes and failures in the marketplace at any one time as the totality of the capitalist economic system as a whole akin to the swell of the ocean upon which sails the global economy caricatured rather like the Titanic, with the iceberg of huge financial meltdown never in sight through the mists generated from the continuous melee of the market.
 And, at any time in the hazy mist of economic buoyancy, the iceberg of a economic-shock has the potential to hit the global economy very hard.
 And after the crash, as ever, nations states and those sectors in the world economy increasingly owned by corporations, will have to pick themselves up and go on to regenerate.

 As with the effect of global warming on planetary systems and the plunder of environmental biodiversity, altering this entire worldwide economic structure to make it “more environmentally and economically sustainable” is now analogous to turning a sea vessel in the middle of the ocean 180 degrees around after it’s inevitable course has already been set, as it passes through a storm at sea.
 The 180 degree turn would need to amount to something on a global scale which was more fundamental than the post-war Marshall Plan, such as cancellation of gargantuan debt across the world, such as through an emergency programme of short-to-medium term nationalisation of crucially some or all of the private-banking systems in all the major world economies and likewise across the world (making it subject to democratic control – read here).
 Major resource constraints such as with water (exacerbated by climate change) will test national claims of territorial sovereignty and age-old borders.